ayan7744/proxer.fish/README.md

 ![written-in-fish](https://img.shields.io/static/v1?label=Written%20in&message=fish&color=orange&style=for-the-badge) &nbsp;
 <!--- ![works-on-linux](https://img.shields.io/static/v1?label=Works%20on&message=Linux&color=green&style=for-the-badge) -->

-Minimal proxy script for arch and arch based distributions.
+Minimal proxy script for arch and arch based distributions for fish users.
 Sets or unsets a proxy depending on the connected WiFi.

 ## Installation and Usage
 It is a good idea to export the variable `$XDG_CONFIG_HOME` even if you use the default `~/.config/` directory.
 Add `set -gx XDG_CONFIG_HOME /path/to/config/dir/` to your `config.fish` if you haven't already.
 Then add the following line to your `config.fish`: